Hybrid quantum-classical unsupervised data clustering based on the self-organizing feature map: Discussions

 \section{Discussions}

 We have developed a quantum assisted SOFM and showed a proof-of-concept experimental demonstration that it can be used to solve clustering problems in an unsupervised manner.
 The procedure of solving such a clustering problem requires calculating the distance many times in iterative way, which is calculated using a hybrid quantum-classical procedure.
 We introduced an optimized circuit for Hamming distance calculations that can be implemented on currently available quantum computing devices with high fidelity.
-Our quantum circuit performs the distance-computing component of a classical SOFMs algorithm and in this way improves its performance.
+Our quantum circuit performs the distance-computing component of a classical SOFMs algorithm in a parallelized way, and in this way improves its performance.
 The complexity of the quantum assisted SOFM scales as $O(LN)$ while the complexity of the fully classical SOFM scales as $O(LMN)$, where $N$ is number of samples, $M$ is number of randomly sampled cluster vectors, and $L$ is number of the shifts of cluster vectors.
-Due to wide use of classical SOFMs in different areas of modern research and technology, this can give opportunities for the use of QASOFM in practical applications in the near term, outperforming classical algorithms.
-In addition, as our algorithm performs the Hamming distance calculation, it has the potential to enhance any classical algorithm that relies on calculating distances between data entries of vector form.
-In machine learning, data science, statistics and optimization, distance is a common way of representing similarity, calculating it between large data sets is common procedure and our circuit could potentially enhance other distance-based algorithms as long as exact distance is not required, but when knowledge of nearest vectors is sufficient.
+We showed that the number of errors decreases exponentially with the number of runs of the algorithm, highlighting the efficiency of our algorithm.
+Due to wide use of classical SOFMs in different areas of modern research and technology, this can give opportunities for the use of QASOFM in practical applications in the near term.

+In addition, as our algorithm performs the Hamming distance calculation, it has the potential to enhance any classical algorithm that relies on calculating distances between binary data.
+In particular, recently many algorithms are under development for quantized datasets with binary embeddings \cite{zhuangFastTrainingTripletBased2016,yiBinaryEmbeddingFundamental2015,AsymmetricDistancesBinary}.
+Furthermore, quantum protocols for Euclidean distance calculations have been developed \cite{yuQuantumAlgorithmsSimilarity2020,zardiniQuantumKnearestNeighbors2024}, which allows the generalization of QASOFM to non-binary data.
+In machine learning, data science, statistics and optimization, distance is a common way of representing similarity.
+Calculating it between large data sets is common procedure and our circuit could potentially enhance other distance based algorithms for binary data, particularly when the exact distance is not required, and the knowledge of nearest vectors is sufficient.